About pests and pesticides

 Certain businesses must provide notification of pesticide use

-- local councils must develop notification plans
+- Public authorities (for example local councils), must develop notification plans

 - property managers and pest management technicians must give notice before applying pesticides to common areas of flats and other multiple occupancy homes